profpan396/blank-README-template/README.md

 <details>
 <summary>Walkthrough Title</summary>

-1. First, the user should do this
+1. First, the user should do this.

 2. Next, the user can now do this.